Written by Irene Beausoleil

 Amidst the more somber works were strewn shorter films that utilized tongue-in-cheek satire and blunt sarcasm.
 Sea Tac Toilette by choreographer and director Alice Gosti was set in a public bathroom stall at

 .
 Gosti’s deliberate and meticulous movements were framed by the confined space and ambient sounds of the airport bathroom, which brought self-conscious giggles to the audience as Gosti stared perplexedly into the camera at the sound of a flush.
 Kate Wallich’s Yacht Club similarly used wit and sarcasm to poke fun at the reality TV show, The OC.
 Dancers costumed in bathing suits and polo shirts competed for attention from the camera with aggressive, linear movements and suggestive gestures.
 Not to be outdone by stereotype humor was Happiness Machines, an excerpt of a full work, Moustache, by Katherine Wolf and Lara Paxton.
 The film was set in a 1930s assembly line and juxtaposed glamorously coiffed dancers with an industrial setting and robotic movements.
 Happiness Machines explored the aesthetic and industrial ideals of the 1939 SeaTac Airport World’s Fair with a heavy dose of irony and a pinch of absurdity.
+New York

 Several films reflected an international influence, especially The Gardnerplayed by Joan Laage and PROTOTYPE:XXXXX by Robert Tyree.
 The Gardnerwas a stop-motion film inspired by Butoh dance and envisioned by Norwegian photographer Karolina Bieszczad.
 Set between two trees on a snow-covered lawn, Laage played a black-clad crone framed by a black lace hat.
 The most compelling component of the film was the wide range of facial expressions made by Laage, which were both grotesque and profound.
 Tyree also used a foreign set as the backdrop for his film, PROTOTYPE:XXXXX, in which he played a visionary dreamer lost in memory inside an abandoned Romanian school.
 As the daylight faded, the shadows grew longer, and so did the dreamer’s memories.